-Different ways of thinking when it comes to embracing new lighting technology have led to some great design ideas like the Plumen Range where they used CFLs tubular shape to its advantage.
-Now Architecture and Design Firm Choi+Shine Architects have created the BIT Light.
+Different ways of thinking when it comes to embracing new lighting technology have led to some great design ideas like the Plumen Range where they used CFL light bulbs tubular shape to its advantage.

 The product is named BIT for three different reasons.
 The first being that BIT is the Korean word for light.
 Also, the light is made of connective ‘bits’.
 The third reason is that BIT is an acronym for Bulb with Integrated Technology.